West Alabama Tigers: Football

 The hiring of Bobby Wallace in 2006 marked a new era within the football program.
 Before arriving in Livingston, he had served as the head coach at Temple University since 1997.
-Wallace’s first head coaching stint came in the GSC when he was the head coach at the University of North Alabama from 1988-1997.
-During his time at UNA, he led the Lions to three consecutive national championships from 1993-1995 as his squads finished with an overall record of 41-1 in those three seasons.
+Wallace's first head coaching stint came in the GSC when he was the head coach at the University of North Alabama from 1988 to 1997.
+During his time at UNA, he led the Lions to three consecutive national championships from 1993 to 1995 as his squads finished with an overall record of 41–1 in those three seasons.
 The 1995 team was selected as the "Best Team of the Quarter Century" in Division II.
 Wallace also led UNA to Gulf South Conference Championships during the 1993–95 seasons, while his Lions also qualified for the NCAA Division II Playoffs six times during his tenure.
-Over his 10 seasons at the helm, he compiled an overall mark of 82-36-1, and he also produced a total of 12 NFL players.
+Over his 10 seasons at the helm, he compiled an overall mark of 82–36–1, and he also produced a total of 12 NFL players.

 The Wallace Era began with UWA's first winning season in 14 years.
-The Tigers finished 6-5 on the season.
+The Tigers finished 6–5 on the season.
 UWA also ended several streaks picking up wins at Lambuth, against Southern Arkansas, and at Arkansas-Monticello.
-However, the team finished the 2007 season with a 1-9 record and posted a 4-7 record in 2008.
+However, the team finished the 2007 season with a 1–9 record and posted a 4–7 record in 2008.

 The 2009 season began with three consecutive victories including a televised home win over Arkansas Tech.
 Unfortunately, three consecutive losses followed.
 A couple of wins over #22 Delta State and Arkansas-Monticello put UWA back into the playoff race, but they lost to West Georgia the following week.

-The season finale was against longtime rival and Wallace’s former team, North Alabama.
+The season finale was against longtime rival and Wallace's former team, North Alabama.
 At the time, UNA was ranked number one in all the Division II polls.
 UWA sent the game to overtime after losing the lead they held throughout the game.
 After four overtimes, it appeared UNA was set to claim the victory until a forced fumble gave UWA the ball.
 From that, they took advantage and kicked the game-winning field goal.
 It was the first win for the Tigers at Braly Municipal Stadium in Florence since the 1987 season.

 The NCAA rewarded UWA's efforts with a berth in the NCAA Division II playoffs.
-In the first round, the Tigers upset #20 Albany State 24-22 on the road.
-After falling behind early against #10 Carson-Newman, the Tigers mounted a rally but ultimately lost 59-41.
-The Tigers gathered an 8-5 record, the most wins since 1975, and had eight All-GSC honors.
-UWA posted a 5-1 record at Tiger Stadium, the best since 1985, and tallied the most wins over GSC opponents since 1981 with six.
+In the first round, the Tigers upset #20 Albany State 24–22 on the road.
+After falling behind early against #10 Carson-Newman, the Tigers mounted a rally but ultimately lost 59–41.
+The Tigers gathered an 8–5 record, the most wins since 1975, and had eight All-GSC honors.
+UWA posted a 5–1 record at Tiger Stadium, the best since 1985, and tallied the most wins over GSC opponents since 1981 with six.
 They received their first two rankings in school history at the end of the season.
 The AFCA placed them #21, while the D2Football.com poll placed them higher two spots at #19.